 May 24, 2022

-The top 4 2022 security attacks were system intrusions, social engineering, Web application attacks, and misconfigurations.
-These attacks reveal key information about how security attacks are made and can be prevented for 2022.
+The top 4 recent security attacks were system intrusions, social engineering, Web application attacks, and misconfigurations.
+These attacks reveal key information about how security attacks are made and can be prevented.

 In these attacks: